 All of the Bond ETFs discussed here have the best potential for steady returns at minimal risk in 2021.

-Anyone can invest in bond ETFs.
+Anyone with an online brokerage account can invest in bond ETFs.

 Bond ETFs are ideal for beginner investors because they offer passive exposure to the investment market with steady returns in an inexpensive way.